 hobby.
 I have nothing to personally gain from working on this site aside

 from Keeping Austin Dog Friendly.
-I have paid for the cost of this website
+All costs of this website

-and all other associated costs out of my own pocket with occasional donations
+and all other associated expenses are paid by me with occasional donations